 When using a sinusoidal clock input, the noise contributed by clock jitter improves as the clock amplitude is increased.
 Hence, it is recommended to use large clock amplitude.
-Use clock amplitude greater than 1 $V{PP}$ to avoid performance degradation.
+As shown by Figure 18, use clock amplitude greater than 1 $V{PP}$ to avoid performance degradation.